 GitOps Cookbook will provide a list of methods and recipes for deploying applications to aid you in establishing development cycles on Kubernetes following a GitOps approach.

-Register now to be notified of the availability of the full release of GitOps Cookbook.
+Register now to be notified of the availability of the full release of the GitOps Cookbook.

 About the authors: